 Sex, money & a pimp: Cape Coral couple accused of running extortion scheme

-It was the formula that investigators say fueled a Cape Coral couple’s alleged extortion scheme, which also involved an imaginary pimp.
+CAPE CORAL, Fla. — A Cape Coral couple’s alleged extortion scheme involved an imaginary pimp.

 Yes, you read that right.
 An imaginary pimp.